NBA Rumors: Kemba Walker Next ‘Biggest Fish’ In Trade Market, Lakers, Spurs, And Sixers As Potential Suitors

-Since the 2018 NBA offseason, rumors and speculations continue to swirl that Kemba Walker will be parting ways with the Charlotte Hornets.
+Since the 2018 NBA offseason, rumor and speculation continues to swirl that Kemba Walker will be parting ways with the Charlotte Hornets.
 The Hornets have already denied the rumors, saying that they intend to keep Walker and remain competitive in the Eastern Conference.
 However, as everyone knows, the Hornets’ roster, as currently constructed, are not in a strong position to beat Eastern Conference powerhouse teams like the Boston Celtics, Toronto Raptors, and the Philadelphia 76ers in a best-of-seven series.

 Michael Shapiro of Sports Illustrated believes Kemba Walker projects to be the “biggest fish” in the trade market.
-If the Hornets finally realize that it’s time for them to go on a different route, they are expected to trade Walker for assets that could help them speed up the rebuilding process.
+If the Hornets finally realize that it’s time for them to go in a different direction, they are expected to trade Walker for assets that could help them speed up the rebuilding process.
 According to Shapiro, the top three suitors for the All-Star point guard include the Los Angeles Lakers, Philadelphia 76ers, and the San Antonio Spurs.

 “There won’t be a shortage of suitors should Charlotte opt to deal Walker.
 The Lakers would be expected to enter the mix, seeking a proven secondary scorer alongside LeBron James.
 Walker can mirror Kyrie Irving’s impact next to James, providing a clutch shot-maker with isolation credentials.
 Sacrificing Kyle Kuzma or Brandon Ingram (or perhaps a point-guard swap involving Lonzo Ball) could get a deal done.
 Other intriguing destinations?
 Perhaps Philadelphia isn’t done star shopping.
 The 76ers own Miami’s unprotected 2021 first-round pick, and perhaps the Hornets will attempt to revive Markelle Fultz’s career.”